Contact Inequality -- First Contact Will Likely Be With An Older Civilization: Discussion

 \section{Discussion}

 In this work, we have suggested a simple model for the lifetime distribution of civilizations (or more generally intelligences) producing technosignatures - specifically an exponential distribution.
 This is motivated by its monotonic, single-parameter form and is a simple but effective description of the lifetime of biological families on Earth.
 Amongst these hypothetical intelligences, we may plausibly detect their technosignatures in the coming years, which may either take the form of direct contact or open the door for us to contact them.
 We have argued that the fact that longer lived intelligences simply have had more time available to them makes them more likely to be detected - and thus the contacted population is weighted towards older intelligences.
+We highlight that a similar conclusion was independently arrived at by \citet{balbi:2018}.

 Another framing of the above is that at any given time, the number of extant long-lived intelligences is disproportionality represented simply by the fact they persist longer than their short-lived counterparts.